chaudhary-nikhil/E22_Senior_Design/docs/README.md

 pip install -r requirements.txt

 # Or install manually if needed
-pip install bleak
+pip install requests
 ```

-**Note**: The `requirements.txt` file contains all necessary Python dependencies for the Bluetooth functionality.
+**Note**: The `requirements.txt` file contains all necessary Python dependencies for the WiFi functionality.

 ### Step 3: Start the Session Logger